singlewire/icm-python-client/README.md

 from icm_client import ICMClient
 ```

-Create an instance of the client:
+Create an instance of the client ([session](http://docs.python-requests.org/en/latest/user/advanced/#session-objects)
+kwargs may also be provided):

 ```python
 icm_client = ICMClient.create('<My Access Token>')